 - Excluded— databases excluded from processing.
 Databases may be excluded for the following reasons: ARCHIVELOG mode is turned off for the database (the database is in NOARCHIVELOG mode), database was deleted after the latest full backup, or database was added to the list of exclusions.

 Unprotected databases do not comprise Excluded databases, as they have different reasons for being non-processed.
-See also https://www.veeam.com/kb2114 for information on processing databases in NOARCHIVE mode.
+See also this Veeam KB article for information on processing databases in NOARCHIVE mode.